BPScott/talk-the-step-after-styleguides/index.md

 ### Are Implementation Agnostic

 <aside class="notes" markdown="1">
 This notion of a Design System is agnostic to any code you write.
+The design system sits above any code you write.

 A single design system can be implemented in HTML, Android apps or iOS apps - though your system shall probably have something to say about how to integrate environment-level conventions like "buttons should look like the OS buttons in native apps".